Is It Safe To Travel To Jordan – Teddy’s Middle Eastern Adventure – January 2026

 At times riding the Donkey Up and down some places was a bit scary.
 I never realised that we were essentially climbing a mountain and I really didn’t want to fall off.

-The views were incredible it felt like I was on the highest piece of land I’ve ever been on.
-Possibly Mt.
-Etna was higher up but this was like something else.
+The views were incredible up here it felt like I was on the highest piece of land I’ve ever been on.
+Mt.
+Etna is actually significantly higher up and I have been up here but I think as I came up on a Donkey rather than in a bus it just felt like it was higher.

 Selfie on top of platform by the Aaron Tomb Petra

 It was a good day.
 Even after this it was quite interesting.
-We met up with another group of Bedouins and stopped for tea round a fire.
-What I found most Incredible was just all the Caves we went past that some of the Bedouins live in.
-At least one looked like an old temple.
-It is so vast Petra and its discoveries yet to be made are definitely out there.
+We met up with another group of Bedouins after getting down and stopped for tea round a fire.
+This was pretty cool but what I really was amazed by was some of these the Caves in the distance here.

 I can not imagine what this was like 1000s of years ago.
 In my own thinking I wonder if a pre flood advanced civilization could have lived here because some of the rocks look like they could have been underwater.